Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 WiFi

-Transit bus service is provided between the Airport and the city of Argostoli (only during summer season).
+A transit bus service is provided between the Airport and the city of Argostoli (only during the summer season).
 There is a public bus stop in front of the terminal building (departures).
 Tickets can be purchased by the bus driver.
-For more information please visit the official web site of the Kefalonia bus service http://www.ktelkefalonias.gr/en
+For more information please visit the official website of the Kefalonia bus service http://www.ktelkefalonias.gr/en

 Address: